ESSENTIALS OF DIAGNOSIS

 Diffuse panbronchiolitis is an idiopathic disorder of respiratory bronchioles, characterized by a peribronchiolar mixed inflammatory cell infiltrate and accumulation of lipid laden (“foamy”) macrophages within the interstitium and alveolar spaces.

-Acute bronchiolitis can be seen following ...
+Acute bronchiolitis can ...